bloom42/blog/content/about.md

 <!-- Sometime, it's the lack of entropy that can be fatal: in cryptography or in lottery for example.
 Anyway -->

+The best way to survive is not to die.

 It's far easier to add entropy (chaos) to our lives rather than removing it.
 However, it's reducing entropy (decluttering) that brings the more happiness and value.